-As lockdown in the Netherlands eases and summer rolls in, we all want to spend more time outside.
-Finding safe ways to do that can be hard, but one fairly low-risk option is going for a ride along one of the seven most scenic bike paths in the Netherlands.
+With summer rolling around the corner and hot weather here to stay, we all want to spend more time outside.
+Now is high time to go for a ride along one of the seven most scenic bike paths in the Netherlands.

 Nothing beats being by the sea on your bike on a sunny day.
 There’s something indescribably fresh and invigorating about it.
 Lots of people hike in these dunes, but there are also lovely bike paths that can take you all the way from Kijkduin to Katwijk.